areYouLazy/minemeld-agent/README.md

 # MineMeld-Agent

-This tool has been writted to address the need to query MineMeld for a specific IP address to know if it matches a MineMeld list
+This tool has been written to address the need to query MineMeld for a specific IP address to know if it matches a MineMeld list

 ## Composition